jemand2001/incorrect_quotes/README.md

 ## Contributing

-If you see anything you think can be improved, or want to add a quote, feel free to [submit an issue](https://github.com/jemand2001/incorrect_quotes/issues) or [create a pull request](https://github.com/jemand2001/incorrect_quotes/pulls).
+If you see anything you think can be improved, or want to add a quote, feel free to send it as a reply to issue [#2](https://github.com/jemand2001/incorrect_quotes/issues/2) or [create a pull request](https://github.com/jemand2001/incorrect_quotes/pulls).
 I can't guarantee that I'll take care of everything, but I'll certainly try.